the-write-one/Git_Tutorial/README.md

 <img src="clone/04_Find.png" width="500">

-3. Click on the repository name `nobl9/writingtest` in the search results to navigate to the repository page.
+3. Click the repository name `nobl9/writingtest` in the search results to navigate to the repository page.

 <img src="clone/05_Repo_Page.png" width="500">

-4. On the repository page, click on the **Fork** button on the top left.
+4. On the repository page, click the **Fork** button on the top left.
 Wait for the forking process to complete.

 <img src="clone/06_Forking.png" width="500">